croccifixio-maneki/ipfs_upload_contract/README.md

-## A Go command line store file in IPFS and smartcontract to store the owner of that CID
+## A Go command line store file in IPFS and SmartContract to store that CID and it's owner

 `ipfs_upload` is command line take a file path and print the CID added to IPFS

-`CIDContract` in `contract_reg/contract` folder implment simple store of the CID return from `ipfs_upload`
+`CIDContract` in `contract_reg/contract` folder implement simple store of the CID return from `ipfs_upload`

 ## Get Started